eftPay Internal

 Overview

 eftPay provides payment solutions for merchants across Asia.
-As the first designer in the Taipei branch, I led the design of the company’s internal transaction system from the ground up, defining workflows and building a design library to keep the platform scalable and consistent.
+As the sole designer in the Taipei branch, I led the design of the company’s internal transaction system from the ground up, defining workflows and building a design library to keep the platform scalable and consistent.

 The system enabled teams to navigate complex payment data more efficiently and monitor daily transactions for over 20 payment providers and 22,000 merchants.

-Timeline
+Timeline & Company

-Nov 2019 - Dec 2020
+Nov 2019 - Dec 2020, eftPay

 Role